Deadlock Resolution and Recursive Feasibility in MPC-based Multi-robot Trajectory Generation: Simulation and Experiment

 \subsubsection{Results}

 The first experiment is the symmetry scenario where $20$ quadrotors transit to their antipodal position in a 2D circle with radius $1.7$m.
-As shown in Figure~\ref{2D-20-swap-real}, the navigation task is accomplished within~$11.3$s with smooth and safe trajectories, where the pattern of right-hand rotation due to the proposed deadlock resolution scheme is apparent.
+As shown in Fig.~\ref{2D-20-swap-real}, the navigation task is accomplished within~$11.3$s with smooth and safe trajectories.
+Due to the symmetric setup, each agent is potentially blocked by its left and right neighbors at about $t=2.0$s.
+Via the proposed resolution scheme, the repulsive force from the left hand is increased and thus larger than the right-hand force, yielding a right-hand rotation.
+This pattern continues for about $7$s such that most of the underlying agents are close to their targets.
+A slight violation of the safety constraint (less than $0.03$m) happens around $2.6$s due to the strong air turbulence in the confined space, which however can be compensated by enlarging the safety margin, as did in \cite{Luis2019,Park2021}.
 In the second experiment, $8$ quadrotors transit to their antipodal corners in a cube of $1\rm{m^3}$.
 To consider the downwash effect caused by flying quadrotors, the robots are encapsulated within an ellipsoid of diameter $0.3$m in $xy$-axis and $0.7$m in $z$-axis.
 The proposed IMPC-DR formulation in~\eqref{eq:convex-program} can be easily adapted to this configuration.
-The final trajectories are shown in Figure~\ref{figure:8-cube}, where the right-hand rotation is also visible when the robots avoid each other.
+The final trajectories are shown in Fig.~\ref{figure:8-cube}, where the right-hand rotation is also visible when the robots avoid each other.